mengopudding/snake-in-python/README.md

 # SNAKES

-My intro to Python with a childhood memory game
+My intro to Python with a childhood memory game, inspired by EngineeringMan

 ## How to play